The TMJ & Related Disorders

 Reference: Wright EF.
 Referred craniofacial pain patterns in patients with temporomandibular disorder.
 J Am Dent Assoc.
 2000 Sep;131(9):1307-15. doi: 10.14219/jada.archive.2000.0384.
 Erratum in: J Am Dent Assoc 2000 Nov;131(11):1553.
 PMID: 10986831.

-Dr. Wang recognizes that there is a lot of unnecessary confusion around TMJ-related disorders, which can contribute to increased patient anxiety.
+There is a lot of unnecessary confusion around TMJ-related disorders, which can contribute to increased patient anxiety.
 Many times, patients and providers are quick to jump ahead to treatments instead of focusing on finding an accurate diagnosis, which can ultimately lead to a failure of treatments.
 The failure is not usually in the treatment, but more likely because of failure to accurately diagnose.

-TMJ disorder is not a diagnosis.
+Once again, TMJ disorder is not a diagnosis.
 It is a broad category of many different types of diagnoses, with different types of therapies.
 An accurate diagnosis with a proper explanation so that you can understand your body, are key steps to addressing your specific set of symptoms.

 Before creating a therapy plan, it is important to determine what exactly is causing your pain or dysfunction.
 The diagnosis will dictate the treatment.
-The guidelines listed below pertain specifically to TMJ-related disorders of muscle origin.
-Pain originating from the joint or nerve often requires a completely different therapy plan.

 -